Brady Brim-DeForest: Personal life

 Brim-DeForest is married to Jessica Eriksen.
-The couple has three children.
+The couple has four children.

 In 2024, Brim-DeForest released a book, Smaller is Better: Using Small Autonomous Teams to Drive the Future of Enterprise, which focuses on optimizing organizational design for innovation with the enterprise.
+He is involved in the restoration of historical properties, including Balvaird Castle in Perthshire, Scotland, and Oak Hall in Northport, Maine.

 Philanthropy

 In 2023, Brim-DeForest and his wife, Jessica, donated $1 million to American Ancestors/New England Historic Genealogical Society (NEHGS) in support of its library and archival collections.
 In recognition of the gift, in 2025 the library was renamed the Brim-DeForest Library.
 Located in Boston’s Back Bay, the facility houses one of the world’s largest collections of genealogical and historical materials, including the R. Stanton Avery Special Collections.

-Titles and honours
+Heraldry and antiquaries

-In 2017, Brim-DeForest succeeded to the title of Baron of Balvaird in the Baronage of Scotland by way of assignation.
-The succession was officially recognised by the Lord Lyon King of Arms under the designation "Brim-DeForest of Balvaird Castle," referring to the family seat of the same name in the Ochil Hills of Perthshire, Scotland.
+Brim-DeForest owns Palfrey Press, a publishing company that specializes in history and heraldry.
+He is a member of the Boston based Committee on Heraldry of the New England Historic Genealogical Society, the world’s oldest non-governmental heraldic body and in 2024 followed Prince Edward, Earl of Wessex as Patron of the 36th International Congress of Genealogical and Heraldic Sciences.
+In 2023 he funded the Brim-DeForest Early Career Fellowship at the Heraldic Institute.
+In 2024 he funded the publication of the oldest armorial in North America, the Gore Roll, and in 2026 he supported the restoration of the Arundel 3 manuscript at the College of Arms in London.

-Brim-DeForest was granted a coat of arms by the Lord Lyon King of Arms in Scotland, in January 2020.
+Titles

-Brim-DeForest is also the Seigneur de Feauville, a title held by virtue of his ownership of a fief on the island of Guernsey, which he acquired in 2025.
+In 2017, Brim-DeForest succeeded to the title of Baron of Balvaird in the Baronage of Scotland by way of assignation after acquiring the title, and the castle of the same name, from its previous owner, the 9th Earl of Mansfield.
+The succession was officially recognised by the Lord Lyon King of Arms under the territorial designation "Brim-DeForest of Balvaird Castle," referring to the family seat of the same name in the Ochil Hills of Perthshire, Scotland.
+Brim-DeForest is also the Seigneur de Feauville, a title held by virtue of his ownership of a fief on the island of Guernsey, which he acquired in 2025, as well as being the current Lord of Bowland and of the Fells in England since 2023.